-In today’s episode of The Strategic Nonprofit we listen in on a conversation Tom Abbott our Managing Director had with Charlotte Kemp about how nonprofits can adapt during these turbulent times.
+In this episode of The Strategic Nonprofit, listen in on a conversation Tom Abbott, Managing Director had with Charlotte Kemp about how nonprofits can adapt during these turbulent times.

 And while we’re speaking about adapting during these times, we’re running a series of free webinars to help nonprofits out during these times.
 We’re covering everything from ethics to evaluating the Board.